 The advantage of this plan is that the subscriber can choose how to divide the money among the beneficiaries.
 Thus, if one person requires less, or chooses to not attend university, the rest may use their share of funds.

 Unlike family plans, group plans are designed for people with no relation.
 They have usually pooled resources where a number of investors join together to help out people who may require them.
 Since this plan is much broader in its coverage, it is also more restrictive and has a number of rules and regulations in place in order to keep things fair.
-Contributions are allowed on a fixed schedule and usually for specific educational of programs.
+Contributions are allowed on a fixed schedule and usually for specific educational of programs with heritage RESP plan.
 However, it is useful since it allows for a wider set of possibilities in coverage.

 RESP is one of the essential plans available for a Canadian child today.
 It is easy to use, safe and most importantly, prevents a child’s hopes from being cut off prematurely.